 Kaivalya means isolation but is used in the sutras it means liberation and is used interchangeably with Moksha, which is the goal of yoga; liberation.
 This pada describes the process of liberation and the reality of the transcendental ego.

 The Bhagavad Gita

 The song of God

 The Bhagavad Gita is part of the Indian epic The Mahabhrata book six.
-The Gita introduces us to karma yoga, jnana yoga, bhakti yoga, transcendental knowledge.
+The Gita introduces us to karma yoga, jnana yoga, bhakti yoga, and transcendental knowledge.
 It is the book that teaches us non-attachment.
-The Gita is comprised of eighteen chapters and is a well know Hindu text, and is a dialogue between the Pandava prince Arjuna and his guide and charioteer Krishna.
-Arjuna is fighting on the side of dharma against Adharma (good vs. evil), but becomes dispondant when he sees his enemies are cousins, uncles, teachers, friends.
+The Gita is comprised of eighteen chapters and is a well-known Hindu text, and is a dialogue between the Pandava prince Arjuna and his guide and charioteer Krishna.
+Arjuna is fighting on the side of dharma against Adharma (good vs. evil) but becomes despondent when he sees his enemies are cousins, uncles, teachers, and friends.

 Ch 2 vs. 48 Equanimity of the mind is yoga.
 Do everything centered in that equanimity.
 Renouncing all attachments, you'll enjoy an undisturbed mind in success or failure

-The Gita is where some may begin to squirm, don't.
-In verses where Krishna is saying things like" see me wherever you look", "worship me" he is speaking as the mouthpiece of the divine (God, or whatever your belief system/religion calls the all pervading divine energy).
-He is not saying worship me Krishna, he is saying worship the divine, again whatever that means to you.
+The Gita is where some may begin to squirm but don't.
+In verses where Krishna is saying things like" see me wherever you look", and "worship me" he is speaking as the mouthpiece of the divine (God, or whatever your belief system/religion calls the all-pervading divine energy).
+He is not saying worship me, Krishna, he is saying worship the divine, again whatever that means to you.
 This is an excellent book to just pick up and begin reading whatever page it opened to.
-Jack Hawley wrote a great book "The Bhagavad Gita, a Walk through for Westerners".
-This is a great place to start if you are new to Indian texts, the gita and yoga.
+Jack Hawley wrote a great book "The Bhagavad Gita, a Walkthrough for Westerners".
+This is a great place to start if you are new to Indian texts, the Gita and yoga.